 AmEx surveyed 1,518 adults between Feb.
 27 and March 1, 2013.
 It also asked consumers receiving refunds how they will spend that extra cash.
 Many plan to use their refunds to improve their financial picture, either by paying down debts (37 percent) or padding their savings (26 percent).
 However, 28 percent plan to spend their refunds on travel, their families, home improvements or a big-ticket item.

-The chart below shows survey participants’ planned payment methods for the taxes they owe in 2013.See related:9 smartphone apps to help with taxes
+The chart below shows survey participants’ planned payment methods for the taxes they owe in 2013.See related: 9 free or cheap apps to help you get out of debt

 To use the graphic on your site, use the following code: